-NUHS is happy to share this price information for services provided at the Health Service on the Evanston Campus.
-Please review the Patient Accounts and Financial Responsibility web page.
+Northwestern University Student Health Service is happy to share this price information for services provided at the Health Service on the Evanston Campus.
+Please review the Fee Schedule and Financial Responsibility web page.

 In general, all other things being equal, NUHS will be the least expensive option for all students who want to find a source of their common ambulatory care.
-This is because NUHS does not charge for the office visit, and some lab tests are also “no charge”, regardless of whatever health insurance they may have.
+This is because Northwestern University Student Health Service does not charge for the office visit, and some lab tests are also “no charge”, regardless of whatever health insurance they may have.

 The story does not end there, since consumers will need to dig deeper to find their actual end point cost (responsibility).
 For example, students who have Northwestern sponsored Student Health Insurance Plan from Aetna Student Health and get their lab testing at our facility generally pay nothing at all because of our collaboration with Aetna Student Health.
 Students who don’t have the Northwestern sponsored Student Health Insurance Plan will need to pay the charge listed on website and seek reimbursement from their individual health insurance plan, and this depends on a lot of factors.
 These factors include the specific coverage provisions of their insurance plan, and something called the deductible.

 Almost all health insurance plans expect that a consumer will pay the first amount of dollars expended on covered health care, which is the insurance term known as “the deductible.”
 The deductible figure varies with the actual plan that covers the consumer, and there are literally hundreds of different health care plans, each with proprietary provisions about the deductible and covered services.